CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ### Depth of field

+With depth of field, interesting effects can be achieved that emulate changing focus on an actual camera.
+Imagine there's a lens that has a certain radius and is a certain focal distance away from the camera - both of which determine what will be and not be in focus in the scene.
+For each ray shot from the camera, we find an intersection with a random point on the focal plane (the lens) using disk sampling.
+Then, shoot a new ray into the scene which has been offsetted by a certain amount.
+Objects in the focal plane will appear in focus.

 ![](Renders/dof_images/USEtransmissiveCube.2017-10-02_00-54-15z.2518samp_dof_0pt2rad_20focal.png)
 ###### (Run with 2518 samples, 0.2 radius, 20 focal length)

 ### Tranmission

+This is a specular refraction with Fresnel effects using [Schlick's approximation](https://en.wikipedia.org/wiki/Schlick's_approximation).

 ![](Renders/transmissive/USEtransmissiveCube.2017-10-01_23-22-21z.1558samp.png)
 ###### (Run with 1558 samples)